AidanNelson/real-time-social-spaces/README.md

 ### Examples

 - [in-class example](./examples/7-in-class-example) - this example shows how we can use javascript classes and import them to a javascript module file.
 - [class syntax](./examples/7-using-class-syntax) - another example of class syntax.
 - [first person controls](./examples/7-first-person-controls) - an implementation of first-person controls using the keyboard and mouse.
 - [bonus example: using data to create instances of a class](./examples/7-bonus-using-data-and-text) - this bonus example uses JSON data to create unique instances of a class.

+## Week 8

+### Examples

+- [Advanced interactable](./examples/8-interactable-object) - this example shows more advanced usage of a class which manages internal 'state' (i.e. is it active or not?), uses linear interpolation to move smoothly, and uses a 'keys' object to keep track of which keys are currently pressed